ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ##### Type 2C: Compatibility & Special Currency (*Free*)

-This type of move tutor is a variation on Type 2 where the tutor can only teach a single move, and that move is one that has a Tutor ID of `3` (in the case of the vanilla HGSS game: `52` Headbutt).
-It checks the compatibility table discussed in the previous section on [Type 2B](#type-2b-compatibility--special-currency-battle-points) to confirm if the selected Pokémon can learn the more or not.
+The Ilex Forest tutor teaches Headbutt (move ID `29`, position `52` in the move pool, tutor ID `3`).
+It uses the compatibility table described in [Type 2B](#type-2b-hgss-compatibility--special-currency-battle-points).
+To make it teach a different move, its script must also be edited; changing the move pool alone is not enough ([decomp](https://github.com/pret/pokeheartgold/blob/0985e8718df4f25e64d6507d89c0c97c0d288981/files/fielddata/script/scr_seq/scr_seq_0092_D36R0101.s#L1115)).

 This is achieved through a very specific command `CheckHeadbuttCompatibility` which inherently checks for tutorable moves with tutor ID = `03`.
 It is possible to use the same command along with the `AdrsValueSet` command to create other one move tutors, or even different uses.
 An example of this implementation is [Fantafaust's HM Integration](https://pastebin.com/Ym5xKt8b), which is used to perform compatibility checks for a HM-replacement system.